To get the trick of forex arbitrage, I will throw a little light on the meaning of the word arbitrage itself.

 So, every morning, you go to market A to buy at a much cheaper price and go to market B to sell at a higher price.

-For every kilogram you sell, you are a risk-free profit of 50 Cent because of the discrepancies in both Markets.
+For every kilogram you sell, you are at a risk-free profit of 50 Cent because of the discrepancies in both Markets.

 The same applies to the foreign exchange markets.